 Today’s tax preparation software through companies like TurboTax or H&R Block is smarter than ever, helping you squeeze out every last deduction.
 Many even help alert you to audit triggers so you don’t inadvertently bring down the wrath of Uncle Sam.

+It may not rank among the most fun activities on this list, but you have to do it regardless.
 Follow these tax preparation tips to streamline the process and knock it out while you literally have nothing better to do.

 9. Update Your Resume